pinobatch/numism/docs/brainstorming.md

 coin represents an emulator's failure to accurately reproduce that behavior.

+See [What makes a good coin?] for what I'm aiming at.

 I intend to choose behaviors to test through a survey of how current emulators and important historic emulators respond to well-known test ROMs.
 In some versions, the ten coins reachable without an